Dopamine and serotonin are both neurotransmitters in the nervous system. They play an important role in the behavior and body physiology.

 - Role in diseases

-- Metabolism, etc.
+- Metabolism, etc.,

 Differences between Dopamine and Serotonin

-Sl.No | Feature | Dopamine | Serotonin |
+Sr.No | Feature | Dopamine | Serotonin |

 ---|---|---|---|

-1 | Functions | As a neurotransmitter | As both a neurotransmitter and a hormone. |
+1 | Functions | As a neurotransmitter | It acts as a neurotransmitter and a hormone. |

-2 | Chemical structure | From neurons originating in the substantia nigra | Chemically it has a hydroxytryptamine structure |
+2 | Chemical structure | From neurons originating in the substantia nigra | There are 4 receptors D1, D2, D3, D4, and D5. |

 3 | Synthesis | It is synthesized from the amino acid phenylalanine. | It is synthesized from the amino acid tryptophan. |

-4 | Secretion in brain | It is mostly located in the brain and, to some extent in the blood vessels, kidneys, paracrine cells, etc. | By nuclei that originate in the median raphe of the brain stem. |
+4 | Secretion in brain | It is mostly located in the brain and, to some extent, in the blood vessels, kidneys, paracrine cells, etc. | By nuclei that originate in the median raphe of the brain stem. |

 5 | Location in body | Serotonin regulates the secretion of dopamine, besides other neurotransmitters. | Almost 90% of it is located in the enterochromaffin cells of the digestive system. |